gnosischain/documentation/docs/specs/consensus/README.md

 ### Users

 You do not need to do anything.
 Your funds remain as-is during the transition.
-There were NOT be any new token issued before, during or after the Merge.
-The [$GNO token](/about/tokens/gno) continue to be used for staking, while the [$xDai token](/about/tokens/xdai) is used as the native gas token.
+There were NOT any new token issued before, during or after the Merge.
+The [$GNO token](/about/tokens/gno) continues to be used for staking, while the [$xDai token](/about/tokens/xdai) is used as the native gas token.

 :::danger scammer alert
 Please be vigilant of scammers who may use this occasion to launch scam tokens, or phish for seed phrases.